BeldaFr/ShockPluginFF/README.md

 # Eorzap
-A simple Dalamund plugin used to link your Pishock shocker FFXIV Meant to be used with the amazing animation mods : [Remote Shock Collar [Animation] [NSFW]](https://www.xivmodarchive.com/modid/89985)
+A simple Dalamund plugin used to link your Pishock shocker FFXIV Meant to be used with the amazing animation mods : [Remote Shock Collar [Animation] [NSFW]](https://www.xivmodarchive.com/modid/89985) for more immersion, but can work without it

 ## How does it works